mattyoung101/omicron/README.md

 ## Directory structure
 - .vscode: VSCode settings, mainly spellchecking.
 In order to create `c_cpp_properties.json` for the C/C++ extension (which is not synced on Git), please see `docs/c_properties_template.txt`.
 - components/
-    - eMD: contains the Embedded Motion Driver, which is no longer used.
-All InvenSense files in this directory are licensed under their own license, the rest (e.g. simple_imu.*) are under the main repo's license.
-    - led_strip: ESP32 Addressable LED strip library: [https://github.com/Lucas-Bruder/ESP32_LED_STRIP](https://github.com/Lucas-Bruder/ESP32_LED_STRIP)
-    - mpl: InvenSense Motion Processing Library, no longer used.
     - vl53l0x: ST's VL53L0X LRF driver and docs.
 We use Kyle Hendrick's [ESP32 port](https://github.com/kylehendricks/esp32-vl53l0x).
     - nanopb: A C library for encoding/decoding ProtoBuf data
 - docs: contains various bits of documentation, templates, etc
-- ls_slave: contains the code which runs on the Arduino Nano light sensor slave device
+- ls_slave: contains the code which runs on the Teensy light sensor slave device
 - main: contains the main code that runs on the master and slave ESP32
 - openmv: contains the code that runs on our camera, the OpenMV H7
 - scripts: contains various Python scripts for generating code and simple debugging
     - midis: contains MIDI files to be converted and played on the robot

 ## License
-This code is currently proprietary and confidential to Brisbane Boys' College and Team Deus Vult.
+This code is currently proprietary and confidential to Brisbane Boys' College and Team Omicron.
 No redistribution or use outside BBC teams is permitted.

 _At some point, the code may be re-licensed under the BSD 4-Clause or MPL._